StollLab/chiLife/README.md

 python setup.py install
 ```
 ***
-## χLife Module
+## chiLife Module
-χLife is most powerful when used as an API for your data analysis and protein modeling pipeline.
+chiLife is most powerful when used as an API for your data analysis and protein modeling pipeline.
 The primary feature of
-χLife is the `SpinLabel` object. `SpinLabel`s can be created and attached to protein models easily and quickly, allowing for
+chiLife is the `SpinLabel` object. `SpinLabel`s can be created and attached to protein models easily and quickly, allowing for
 on the fly simulation of distance distributions while modeling.
-Because χLife is written in python, in can be easily
+Because chiLife is written in python, in can be easily
 integrated into many python based modeling workflows.
 Creating a SpinLabel object is easy:

 ### Simple rotamer-library based SpinLabel modeling